MazenAli/mazenali.github.io/index.md

 # Welcome to My Home Page

-This is my personal webpage where I plan to share my work, personal projects or thoughts.
+This is my personal webpage where I plan to share my work, personal projects or just thoughts.

 ## Research Work